-INTIQ also had to make changes to the delivery of public training courses and certification programs, which we offer in partnership with PECB Group.
-Programs were presented entirely online with self-study components that allowed us to continue operations during the pandemic.
+INTIQ also had to make changes to the delivery of public training courses and certification programs, which we

 Standards journey

 My journey into the world of management systems began with the ISO 9000 family of quality management system standards, which were first published in 1987.
 I was introduced to ISO 9001 a few years later through a friend who was assisting Exxon with its implementation.
 I was working at United Cerebral Palsy on multiple programs for people with disabilities at the time.